zidianjun/metallicity-correlation-CALIFA/README.md

 Metallicity correlations in CALIFA nearby galaxies

 The majority of the codes is galaxy_metallicity.py, possessing classes named after Galaxy and GalaxyFigure.
 The most time-consuming function is MCMC()
 .
-Typically it takes 40min - 1h for one galaxy (depends on the device).
-Thus, multi-processing is highly recommended for looping all the 100 galaxies.
+Multi-processing is highly recommended for looping all the 100 galaxies.
+Typically it takes 400 core\*hour - if you set a 50-core multi-thread process, it will take about 8h (depends on the device).

 config.py has the essential parameters.